wiktor-falek/poe3/README.md

 ### Features

-- Character inventory and equipment management (drag & drop API, popovers), with state synchronised between database, socket server and frontend in real time.

 - Global chat with client side and server side commands.
 Messages have different groups such as: System, Global, Whisper, Party, Guild whose visibility can be toggled on/off.
-Supports 1000 separate global rooms.
-Use `/global n` command to join a room number `n`.
+Use `/global n` command to join a room number `n` (1-1000).

-- Persisting character changes such as silver, experience points, and moving items between inventory.

-- Party system supporting up to four players.
+- Lobby system with ownership.

-- Basic turn based combat prototype.
-Enemy and Ally party hold up to 8 entities each.
-Player is able to target an enemy and use Basic Attack to deal random amount of damage based on strength attribute.
-As of now doesn't support multiple clients in one dungeon instance.
+  The lobby owner can kick other members or create an instance where players fight monsters.

+- Turn based combat prototype.
+Turn order is generated once per combat, players get to use 3 action points per turn, while enemies can only basic attack a random target.
+  Players can use keyboard to select target or ability first, and then click the other one to attack an enemy.

 <br>

 ### Roadmap

-TODO
+Loot generation

+- [ ] Awarding materials and equipment pieces with weighted rarity

+Combat win rewards

+- [ ] Awarding random amount of silver to the players
+- [ ]

+Inventory management (drag & drop API, popovers):

+- [ ] Moving item to a different spot
+- [ ] Deleting an item

+Equipment management

+- [ ] Equipping an item (swap with already equipped item)
+- [ ] Unequipping an item

 <br>